 Don’t just think about what your house looks like during the day.
 Nighttime curb appeal is just as important.
 Upgrading your exterior lighting can radically enhance your curb appeal.
 New lights can be purchased for $20, but if you’re going for a more vintage look, check salvage shops.
 You might even be able to find fixtures that have the same mounting system as the current ones.
 This will save you some time in the installation.

 Walkway and path lighting can also add beauty and security to your home exterior.
 If you don’t want to deal with complicated and expensive wiring, opt for solar landscaping lights.

 5. Pull up a chair

 Create a welcoming nook on your front porch by adding a pair of rocking chairs and a small table, a cozy spot with a bench and a garden stool, or an outdoor swing.
 Really want to show guests that you’re ready to play host?
 Grab an antique tea or bar cart that can be used for entertaining both indoors and out.

 Add some potted plants, hanging planters and flower boxes on the front porch railings to achieve a warm and inviting feeling without serious landscaping or gardening.
 (Keep in mind, you have to maintain the flowers to actually add curb appeal.)

 7. Class up your garage door

 Want a new garage door but don’t have thousands of dollars?
 Grab a drill and some decorative garage door hardware.
-For about $10, you can transform a plain garage door into one with a visual impact, which will enhance your curb appeal, especially in a neighbourhood full of similar models.
+For about $10, you can transform a plain garage door into one with a visual impact.
+This will enhance your curb appeal, especially in a neighbourhood full of similar models.

 There are many fast, inexpensive ways that you can up your home’s curb appeal.
-Adding curb appeal to your house not only makes it easier to sell, but it also gives your house that nice and finished look that you can take pride in.
+Adding curb appeal to your house not only makes it easier to sell, but it also gives your house that beautiful, finished look that you can take pride in.